-Production from the remaining five wells of the new 15-well D West pad commenced in the second quarter of 2018.
-Total production at the Tucker Thermal Project is expected to reach its 30,000 bbls/day design capacity by the end of 2018.
-In support of reaching design capacity, planned work to de-bottleneck the field and plant infrastructure is expected to be completed in the third quarter of 2018.
+Total production at the Tucker Thermal Project is expected to reach its 30,000 bbls/day design capacity around the end of 2018, previously expected to reach nameplate capacity by the end of 2018.
+In support of reaching design capacity, a planned turnaround was completed in the third quarter of 2018.